basarat/typescript-book/docs/javascript/recap.md

 }
 ```

-Essentially TypeScript is linting JavaScript.
-Just doing a better job at it than other linters that don't have *type information*.
+Essentially TypeScript is linting JavaScript, doing a better job at it than other linters that don't have *type information*.

 ## You still need to learn JavaScript